 When you secure hosting space with a web hosting company, they offer you an online control panel which you use to manage your site.
 It is from this control panel that you upload all the files that make up your website to your hosting space, just as you would upload a picture on Facebook.
 However, this can be a little technical depending on the complexity of your website.

 Once you have transferred all the files that make up your website to your hosting space, it’s Christmas!
 Anyone with your web address can now view your website.
 And now that your website is online, you may want to read this article on how to get as many people as possible visiting your website.

 The process of putting a website online can be quite some work and you might be a little busy for it.
-So, when Gathiu Wangari builds you a website, he hosts it for you for free provided you pay the hosting charges at your web hosting company of choice.
+So, when we build you a website, we put it online for you for free provided you pay the hosting charges at your web hosting company of choice.

 Don't have a website yet?
 Click here to order for web design service.